-While the listed courses have not yet hosted a Ryder Cup, each is in a destination known for great golf, sightseeing, dining or entertainment for all, including families and other travel companions.
+While the listed courses have not yet hosted a Ryder Cup, each is a destination known for great golf, sightseeing, dining or entertainment for all, including families and other travel companions.

 Bend Oregon Golf Courses